-A significant landmark of the ancient times sited at the Papum Pare district, it is quite a fascinating travel getaway.
-And now, it has turned into one of the main tourist spot.
-Also, known with another name called “Ita” that refers to bricks in Ahom language.
+Ita Fort.
+A significant landmark of the ancient times, situated at the Papum Pare district, it is quite a fascinating travel getaway.
+And now, it has turned into one of the main tourist spots.
+The word 'Ita' refers to the bricks in the Ahom language.

-Places at a distance of 20 km. from Itanagar and it’s a must visit place for travellers, alongside, you can appreciate the untouched beauty of nature.
-Rupa borders on the banks of Tenga and makes this an incredible sight for the tourists.
-Appreciate the green attractive grasslands along with the scenic mountains making it just the perfect spot for the weekend gateway.
+Visit Rupa Hill Station.
+Placed at a distance of 20km from Itanagar, this place is a must-visit for travelers.
+Alongside this, you can also appreciate the untouched beauty of nature.
+The borders of this place are on the banks of Tenga, making this truly an incredible sight for the tourists.
+You also get to appreciate the green attractive grasslands along with the scenic mountains making it just the perfect spot for a weekend gateway.

+Ziro Music Festival.
 This world popular music festival was started in 2012 by Bobby Hano and Anup Kutty and the team has a long list of names now.
 The festival became popular because of its originality and also because of the location it was organized in.
-Read more…
+(Read More)

-It is a monastic festival mainly which happens at the Tawang Monastery and is full of rich colors and brightness all around.
+Torgya Monastery Festival.
+It is a monastic festival mainly which happens at the Tawang Monastery and is full of rich colours and brightness all around.
 It is a three days long festival and people enjoy every bit of the festival.
-It starts with reciting of prayers and Monastic dances and is celebrated in order to kill the evil spirits and seek blessings and prosperity for loved ones and crops.
-Read more…
+It starts with the recitation of prayers and Monastic dances and is celebrated in order to kill the evil spirits and seek blessings and prosperity for loved ones and crops.
+(Read More)

 October to April is the best time to visit Itanagar as, during this time, the overall weather is pleasant here which is great for sightseeing.